The-R4V3N/react-dall.e-clone/README.md

 ## Features

-You have the option to generate images or allow the application to provide surprising results.
-Additionally, you can upload your own image and utilize the app to create diverse variations based on it.
+You have the option to generate 1 to 10 images or allow the application to provide surprising results.
+Additionally, you can upload your own image and utilize the app to create up to 10 diverse variations based on it.

 ![Gernerated images](image.png)